pedrohespanhol/website/content/publication/Detecting_deception.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "Detecting Deception Attacks on Autonomous Vehicles via Linear Time-Varying Dynamic Watermarking" publication_short = ""
+publication = "In Proceedings of Conference on Control Technology and Applications (CCTA), to appear (2020)" publication_short = ""

 # Abstract and optional shortened version.